Masara-james/skills-github-pages/index.md

 ---
-title: Welcome to my blog i hope it going to be fun one
+tile: Welcome to my blog i hope it going to be fun one
 ---
+lemme try this